Sheile/amqp10-converter/README.md

 This converter is based on the [FIWARE IoTAgent JSON](https://github.com/telefonicaid/iotagent-json) and the [IoT Agent Node.js Library](https://github.com/telefonicaid/iotagent-node-lib).
 Further general information about the FIWARE IoT Agents framework, its architecture and the common interaction model can be found in their GitHub repositories.

 ## Background
 In the Cloud-Native Era, the Cloud-Managed Services have become more useful, more powerful and more desiaalbe.
 But unfortunately, Cloud-Managed Message Queue Service such as [Microsoft Azure ServiceBus](https://azure.microsoft.com/en-us/services/service-bus/) or [AWS Amazon MQ](https://aws.amazon.com/amazon-mq/) can not handle AMQP 0.9.1 supported by FIWARE IoT Agent.
 Therefore this converter was developed to bridge bewteen Cloud-Managed Message Queue Service and FIWARE IoTAgent using AMQP 1.0.

 An example is available to try this converter using docker-compose.
 Please see [example/README.md](example/README.md).

-## Caution
+## CAUTION
-Unlike FIWARE IotAgent, **this converter cannot create required Queues corresponding to device Entities automatically** because AMQP 1.0 does not define the APIs for manage Queues.
+* Unlike FIWARE IotAgent, **this converter cannot create required Queues corresponding to device Entities automatically** because AMQP 1.0 does not define the APIs for manage Queues.
 Therefore you have to create the required Queues by yourself **before** starting this converter.
+* The environment variables of current version (0.3.0) has **lost the backward compatibility** to 0.2.0.
+Please update your environment if you use 0.2.0.

 ## Naming and Formatting
 ### Endpoint